Lost and Found Cats - what to do

 Try not to give up hope.
 Cats have been known to be missing for weeks, months, even years and be reunited with their owners.
 We hope these tips help to reunite you with your lost cat.

-From time to time, members of the public may contact Cats Protection for assistance, having found a sick or injured cat.
-In the first instance you should contact the RSPCA’s 24-hr Vetline number on 0300 123 8022 to report the case before taking the cat to a veterinary practice.
+From time to time, members of the public may contact Cats Protection for assistance, having found a sick or injured cat - in the first instance you should contact the RSPCA on 0300 1234 999.

 Separately, if you need help please email us with the details of the cat and a picture if possible.
 We will always respond and do our very best to help.
 However this does not imply we will be able to take the cat into our care.